Interested in pursuing a career at The Quaker School at Horsham?

 · Communicate with families.

-· Maintain accurate and complete student records and prepare reports on children.
+· Maintain accurate and complete student data monitoring and prepare reports as requested.

 · Have a joy of learning and working with children.